Hullow/MiniRT/Documentation/Cylinders.md

 # checks to see if the intersection at `t` is within a radius
 # of 1 (the radius of your cylinders) from the y axis.
 function check_cap(ray, t)
-x ← ray.origin.x + t * ray.direction.x
+x ← ray.origin.x + t * ray.dir.x
-z ← ray.origin.z + t * ray.direction.z
+z ← ray.origin.z + t * ray.dir.z
 return (x² + z²) <= 1
 end
 function intersect_caps(cyl, ray, xs)
 # caps only matter if the cylinder is closed, and might possibly be
 # intersected by the ray.
-if cyl is not closed or ray.direction.y is close to zero return end if
+if cyl is not closed or ray.dir.y is close to zero return end if
 # check for an intersection with the lower end cap by intersecting
 # the ray with the plane at y=cyl.minimum
-t ← (cyl.minimum - ray.origin.y) / ray.direction.y
+t ← (cyl.minimum - ray.origin.y) / ray.dir.y
 if check_cap(ray, t)
 add intersection(t, cyl) to xs end if
 # check for an intersection with the upper end cap by intersecting
 # the ray with the plane at y=cyl.maximum
-t ← (cyl.maximum - ray.origin.y) / ray.direction.y
+t ← (cyl.maximum - ray.origin.y) / ray.dir.y
 if check_cap(ray, t)
 add intersection(t, cyl) to xs end if